datacarpentry/astronomy-python/_episodes/03-motion.md

 ~~~
 {: .language-python}

-Notice that we did not specify the reference frame, that is because when
+Notice that we did not specify the reference frame.
+That is because when
 using `ra` and `dec` in `SkyCoord`, the `ICRS` frame is assumed by default.

 The `SkyCoord` object can keep track not just of location, but also proper motions.
 This means that we can initialize a `SkyCoord` object with location and proper motions,
-then use all of these quantities together to transform into the GD1 frame.
+then use all of these quantities together to transform into the `GD1Koposov10` frame.

-Now we're going to do something similar, but now we will add take advantage of `SkyCoord` object's
+Now we are going to do something similar, but now we will take advantage of the `SkyCoord` object's
-capacity to include and track and space motion information in addition to `ra` and
+capacity to include and track space motion information in addition to `ra` and
 `dec`.
 We will now also include:

-* `pmra` and `pmdec`, which are proper motion in the ICRS frame, and
+* `pmra` and `pmdec`, which are proper motion in the `ICRS` frame, and

 * `distance` and `radial_velocity`, which are important for the reflex correction and will be discussed in that section.